Alternatives to animal testing: Organoids (3D cell cultures)

-Russell and Burch writing six decades ago could not have anticipated some of the technologies that have emerged today.
-One of these technologies, 3D cell cultures, also known as organoids or mini-organs, have replaced animal models for some types of research.
-In recent years, scientists have produced organoids that can be used to model disease and test new drugs.
+In recent years, 3D cell cultures, also known as organoids or mini-organs, have replaced animal models for some types of research.
+These models can be used to model disease and test new drugs.
 Organoids grow in vitro on scaffolds (biological or synthetic hydrogels such as Matrigel) or in a culture medium.
 Organoids are derived from three kinds of human or animal stem cells—embryonic pluripotent stem cells (ESCs), adult somatic stem cells (ASCs), and induced pluripotent stem cells (iPSCs).
 These organoids are grown in vitro and mimic the structure and function of different organs such as the brain, liver, lung, kidney, and intestine.
 Organoids have been developed to study infectious disease.
 Scientists at Johns Hopkins University have developed mini-brain organoids to model how COVID-19 can affect the brain.
 Researchers have used brain organoids to model how the Zika virus disrupts foetal brain development.
 Tumoroids—3D cell cultures derived from cells biopsied from human patients—can be used in studying the genomics and drug resistance of tumours in different organs.
 Organoids are also used in modelling genetic diseases such as cystic fibrosis, neurodegenerative diseases such as Alzheimer's and Parkinson's, infectious diseases such as MERS-CoV and norovirus, and parasitic infections such as Toxoplasma gondii.
 Human- and animal-cell-derived organoids are also used extensively in pharmacological and toxicological research.